patrickelectric/car-round-display/README.md

 # Car Round Display
 > No, I don't have a better name for it

-Minimal display to show the turbo pressure of my car
+Minimal display to show the turbo pressure of my car (VW new Polo TSI) using a cheap OBDII.

 ![ezgif-16ffce75ccc224](https://github.com/user-attachments/assets/db0a2f27-82ef-4d72-bf3f-ffac0eac9981)